Are Beta Blockers Effective For Anxiety?

 • Vomiting, diarrhea, stomach pain, or constipation

-If you have any of these side effects, you should contact a doctor immediately.
+If you have any of the following side effects, contact a doctor immediately.

 • Very slow or irregular heart rhythms